 The Mission Statement is clear: Vincentian ministry is a means for acquiring holiness.
 The ministry of a Vincentian to those and with those who stand in need is the powerful means that affects holiness of life for the individual Vincentian.
 Vatican II states that the principal means of holiness for bishops and priests is their ministry.
 This applies to the laity also, because, in attending to the needy and suffering, a Vincentian is ministering to Jesus Christ himself.

-Can I make an appointment over the phone to talk to the social worker?
+Can I make an appointment over the phone to talk to Mission Services staff?

 When can the trucks come and pick up my donation?